MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/the-content-library.md

 If you need to move the content library back to the site server, repeat this process, but enter a local drive and path for the **New Location**.
 It must include a folder name that already exists on the drive, for example, `D:\SCCMContentLib`.
 When the original content still exists, the process quickly moves the configuration to the location local to the site server.

 > [!Tip]
 > To move the content to another drive on the site server, use the **Content Library Transfer** tool.
-For more information, see [Configuration Manager Toolkit](/sccm/core/support/toolkit).
+For more information, see the [Content Library Transfer tool](/sccm/core/support/content-library-transfer).